bnfour/i3-quake-terminal/README.md

 ```

 ### Argument passing
 The script passes any arguments it did not recognize as its own to the terminal emulator as is.
 If you need to pass arguments that are also defined for this script, use `--` to separate script's and terminal's arguments.

+>[!TIP]
-It's also a good idea to separate these even if there are no conflicts.
+>It's a good idea to separate these even if there are no conflicts.

 ```
 // "urxvt -e pipes.sh -t 0" is a perfectly valid command by itself,
 // similar to the one used for the animated demo;